Team-5243/Infinite-Recharge/README.md

-# Infinite-Recharge
+# Infinite Recharge
-The official GitHub repository of Team 5243 for the FRC 2020 season - Infinite Recharge test
+The Official GitHub Repository of FRC Team 5243 (Aegis Robotics) for FIRST Infinite Recharge (2021 & 2022)